Sponsor a Ranger Recruit | Future Guardians of Wildlife

 At Global Conservation Force (GCF), we are committed to equipping the next generation of rangers with the skills, training, and gear they need to protect some of the world’s most endangered wildlife.

-Thanks to a generous grant from the United Methodist Church in Vista, we have secured the base costs for our instructors and the community-selected recruits participating in this year’s Annual Ranger Training Course in KwaZulu-Natal, South Africa.
+Thanks to a generous grant from the United Methodist Church in Vista, we have secured the base costs for our instructors and the community-selected recruits participating in this year’s Annual Ranger Training Course in the Eastern Cape, South Africa.
 However, additional funding is still needed to ensure these recruits complete their training fully prepared.

 Community Selection & Open Enrollment

-Recruits will be selected from the Eastern Cape and surrounding immediate Xhosa communities, providing opportunities for local community members to gain critical skills and work in conservation jobs.
+Recruits have been selected from the Eastern Cape and surrounding immediate Xhosa communities, providing opportunities for local community members to gain critical skills and work in conservation jobs.

-Additionally, there are five spots open for external candidates to apply and participate in this intensive training course.
+Additionally, there were five spots open for external candidates to apply and participate in this intensive training course.

 How You Can Make a Direct Impact

-We are seeking individual and business sponsors to cover the final costs for each recruit.
+We are seeking individual and business sponsors to cover the final costs for 7 recruits.
 Your sponsorship will directly fund the essential needs of these future conservation warriors.

 Sponsorship Options: